 If you have been charged with an Internet sex crime or another sex crime, you need a defense attorney who can represent you effectively whether at a plea negotiation or at trial.
 If you have been arrested, the prosecution is already working on your case — you should too.
 Find an experienced and skillful online sex sting defense attorney with Susanne Gustin.
 Attorney Gustin has represented people accused of sex crimes for decades and can utilize her skills to help you.

-If you want an experienced, aggressive Salt Lake City online sting defense attorney, contact Susanne Gustin Attorney at Law at [[$phone].
+If you want an experienced, aggressive Salt Lake City online sting defense attorney, contact Susanne Gustin, Attorney at Law at [[$phone].
 Susanne Gustin represents clients throughout Utah, Salt Lake City, and Davis County areas.

 Back to top